alberti42/recoll-macos/src/kde/kioslave/kio_recoll/00README.txt

 Recipe:

  - Make sure the KF5 core and KIO devel packages and cmake are installed.
+You probably need the kio-devel and extra-cmake-modules packages.

  - Extract the Recoll source.